eclipsesrl/udesly-docs/docs/woocommerce-misc.md

 Inside the Collection List item, you can use all the elements you can find [here](#product-elements).

+## Masonry Queried Products

+It's a products collection in masonry fashion you selected using Udesly WordPress plugin from posts queries menu.
+Insert a Collection lists wrapper and, if you want, you can enable pagination and post count.
+Insert a Div element with the following attribute:

+> wc:masonry-products={slug of the query created in the plugin}

+This Div element must contain several Collection List Wrappers.
+Each Collection List Wrapper need the attribute:

+> limit={number of products you want to display}

+Inside the Collection List item, you can use all the elements you can find [here](#product-elements).

 ## Product Slider

 It's a products collection you selected using Udesly WordPress plugin from posts queries menu.